 - All directors and officers must inform the Management/Board of their dealings in the Company’s shares, including dealings by their immediate family members;

-- All directors and officers must also not deal in the Company’s shares during the period commencing two weeks before the date of announcement of the Company’s results for each of the first three quarters of the Company’s financial year and one month before the announcement of the full-year financial results and ending on the date of announcement of the relevant results.
+- All directors and officers must also not deal in the Company’s shares during the period commencing one month before the announcement of the Company’s half-year and full-year financial results.

 Business and Ethical Conduct